Welcome back to the Rush Limbaugh program and good news actually out of New Orleans today.

 Oh, yes, former Prime Minister.

-Uh wait a minute.
+Wait a minute.

-But uh, if there's any way we can get these folks after their work is done in Iraq to meet with Howard Dean, I think it would just go a long way toward uh making peace here in the United States.
+But if there's any way we can get these folks after their work is done in Iraq to meet with Howard Dean, I think it would just go a long way toward making peace here in the United States.

-We've got a pretty startling prediction, March 20th.
+We've got a pretty startling prediction.

-Write this down.
+March 20th, write this down.

 Yikes.

-Um Christian Science Monitor, looking at the measurement of material well-being in the United States.
+The Christian Science Monitor, looking at the measurement of material well-being in the United States.

 And you've heard this before, but it is now in stark and startling terms.

-Uh they start out in this article talking about the gap between the richest Americans who still own the most cars per capita, etc., etc., and the poorest Americans, but then delving into the Census findings, they um they say things like this.
+They start out in this article talking about the gap between the richest Americans who still own the most cars per capita, et cetera, et cetera, and the poorest Americans.

 This is startling stuff.

-What the Census Bureau calls material well-being abounds for regular folk today, in ways that Louis XIV of France, for all his palaces, silk stockings, and ruffled finery could barely have imagined.
+The Census Bureau calls material well-being, what the Census Bureau calls material well-being, abounds for regular folk today in ways that Louis XIV of France, for all his palaces, silk stockings, and ruffled finery, could barely have imagined.

-This is the Christian science monitor now.
+This is the Christian Science Monitor now.

 Quote, true, most of us don't have an entourage of fawning servants, and while U.S. homes have expanded in square footage, they hardly rival Versailles.

-But modern appliances in many ways are robotic servants who sometimes break down, but have yet to stage an organized revolt.
+But modern appliances, in many ways, are robotic servants who sometimes break down but have yet to stage an organized revolt.

-You're not going to lose your head to your PC, is what they're saying here.
+You're not going to lose your head to your PC is what they're saying here.

 As Louis did, unfortunately.